• Skip to primary navigation

 Instructions

-• Place all the ingredients into a mixing bowl and stir well with a spoon.
-The mixture will be quite wet, don't worry about it.
+• Mix batter: Add oil and water and stir well with a spoon.
+The mixture will be quite wet; don't worry about it.
 Divide the mixture between the two prepared baking trays.
 Bake for 15 minutes first.

-• Continue baking for another 45 minutes or until the crispbread is golden brown and crispy.
+• Second bake: Continue baking for another 40 to 45 minutes or until the crispbread is golden brown and crispy.
+Check after 40 minutes and don't overbake.

-• Let cool and then break into the pre-cut slices.
+• Let the crispbread cool completely, then break it along the pre-cut slices.

 Nutrition